 There have been rumors going around about the cloud trying to improvise high-quality graphics in their game.
 They also have been planning to bring some standalone VR headsets for the players to experience the game to the best.

 We do not know about that whether how much of it will be executed properly but we are sure that Meta is testing cloud streaming for Virtual Reality.

 This is the thing that we are going to talk about in detail in this article.
-So we ask you not to skip any part of the article and read every line to know about this meta testing on cloud streaming for PC VR that is Virtual Reality games for Quest 2.
+So we ask you not to skip any part of the article and read every line to know about this meta-testing on cloud streaming for PC VR which is Virtual Reality games for Quest 2.

 He also claimed that he was able to play the PC VR version of the game Thor’s Wrath on Wi-Fi 5 from the cloud and he also said that the experience he had by playing that version of the game was far from perfect and many things needed to get fixed before it is released officially by the developers in the open platform.

 There have been many speculations made by thousands of VR analysts across the world about why the gaming experience may not have been perfect for the user.